In fourth grade, I attracted a particularly nasty bully.

 And without exception, “God-mode” ruins the game.

 At first, it’s fun to run around as an omnipotent being, breezing through the game without obstacles.
 But soon, you realize that having no obstacles means no fun.
-Being given a limited set of resources and having to find a Win scenario creates the hook of a good video game.

 See also: life.